 At some point, your car battery dies or malfunctions, so you change it, however, after the replacement, your car radio often refuses to switch on.

-But why the radio does not turn on after replacing the battery?
+But why does the radio not turn on after replacing the battery?
 Let’s find out.

 As an Amazon Associate, ImproveCarAudio will receive a small commission from qualifying purchases made through the links in this article.